Conanbranch/ai4code-transformer-baseline/README.md

 - Add Stochastic Weight Averaging (SWA)
 - Consider adding frequent evaluation
 - Clean up input (remove comments from code, remove markup and other stuff from comments)
-- Add optional no seperators
+- Add optional no seperators [SEP]
 - Add optional [EOS]

 ## To Do (Experiments)